 Along with paying attention, you can also encourage open communication by accepting feedback.
 Not only do you need to accept it, you need to act on it if necessary.

 The worst thing you can do is listen to the feedback, say “thank you for being open with me”, and then ignore the issue altogether along with any suggestions.
-This is a sure fire way to smother any efforts to create an open communication with your team.
+This is a sure fire way to create the opposite of open communication with your team.

 How have you encouraged open communication in your team?
 Did it work?
 Leave a comment below – I‘d love to read them.